MiRitter87/trading-cockpit-frontend/README.md

 - RS Number
 - Up/Down Volume Ratio
 - Number of Distribution Days
+- Aggregate Indicator
 - Status of the Swingtrading Environment
 - Number of stocks near 52-week high and low
-- Number of stocks that traded up or down on volume (5 day period)
+- Number of stocks that traded up or down on volume (5 day sum)

 ### Charts
 The application provides a multitude of charts that are grouped in statistical and price/volume charts.